9 Data Visualization Examples and How They Can Help Your Business

 One of the most common types of data visualization is infographics, usually used to convey big loads of information quickly and efficiently.
 Nevertheless, companies are depending more and more on dashboards – a customizable visualization that can be displayed in a variety of ways.
 So, let’s take a look at some of the data visualization types you might want to use and their specific purposes.

 Charts and Graphs

 Through charts and graphs, the overall story of data trends is told in a much faster way.
-They provide swift comparisons and relationship between events, show distribution, and give a better way for conducting data analysis in the long term.
+They provide swift comparisons and relationships between events, show distribution, and give a better way of conducting data analysis in the long term.

 .
 It can help you quickly discover how a certain project, campaign, or numbers are performing versus how they are expected to perform.

 Histograms show the distribution of your data and help in coming up with probability outcomes.
 They can quickly prove whether a process is hovering around the right mean or whether outliers are skewing results for data or outcomes.